padrinobook/padrinobook/chapters/sessions.md

 ## Sessions

-Now that our users have the possibility to register and confirm on our page, we need to make it possible for our users to sign in.
-For handling login, we need to create a session controller:
+It is now possible for our user to register and confirm their registration.
+In order to handle login we will create a session controller:

 ```sh